Ph.D. - Human Development and Family Studies

 Family members live in a system where they are constantly influenced by one another and by the environment.
 Emotion is a large part of family life and is especially likely to be transferred between parents and children.
 I am interested in many family processes including how mothers and fathers influence their spouse's parenting behavior, how stress occurring in parents' multiple roles affects family interaction, and how parents interact with their children and socialize their children's emotional development.

 Jackie Nelson earned her bachelor's degree in Psychology at Elon University and her doctoral degree in Human Development and Family Studies at the University of North Carolina at Greensboro.
-She is an assistant professor of Psychological Sciences studying parenting, family interaction, family stress and children's social-emotional development.
+She is an Associate Professor of Psychology studying parenting, family interaction, family stress and children's social-emotional development.

 Dr. Jackie Nelson, a new assistant professor in the UT Dallas School of Behavioral and Brain Sciences (BBS), is interested in parents and children, and the ways family relationships contribute to emotional development.
 Nelson joined UT Dallas this fall, and the psychologist is primarily teaching classes centered on child development and parental interactions.
 She said she is enjoying getting to know her new students and faculty colleagues.“My early impression of UT Dallas students is that they are very intelligent, curious and enthusiastic, with a diverse range of backgrounds and experiences,” she said.
 After graduating with a Bachelor of Arts degree in psychology from Elon University, Nelson earned her Master of Science and PhD degrees in human development and family studies at the University of North Carolina at Greensboro.
 She is looking forward to collaborating on a variety of projects with her new colleagues in BBS

 Assistant professor Dr. Jackie Nelson